 3. Vesak Day hasn’t always been a national public holiday

-Vesak Day was finally awarded its due place on the national public calendar in 1955.
-It has been one of 11 public holidays we enjoy as a nation ever since.
+Vesak Day was finally awarded its place on the national public calendar in 1955.
+It has been one of the 11 public holidays we enjoy as a nation ever since.
 The Singapore Buddhist Association was the key player in petitioning for this public holiday after the end of World War II.

-4. A tradition when celebrating Vesak Day
+4. Some Vesak Day celebrations

 5. Releasing small animals as a mark of liberation